pkosiec/mongo-seeding/examples/import-data-ts/README.md

     });
     ```

-1. To install all dependencies used in your `index.js` application, run the command:
+1. To install all required dependencies used in your `index.js` application, run the command:

     ```bash
-    npm install mongo-seeding --save
+    npm install mongo-seeding typescript ts-node --save
     ```

 1. Turn on the debug output from `mongo-seeding` library and run the newly created app to import data: